-Email: Send a new email reminding supporters to give tomorrow and share the campaign with friends and family.
+Email: Send an email reminding supporters to donate and share the campaign with friends and family.

 Social Media: Continue to count down the days or post new Giving Tuesday content, like a graphic illustrating the impact your fundraising goal will make.

 Email: Since Giving Tuesday is only one day, your email series must be concentrated.
 MAZON: A Jewish Response to Hunger, who raised over $50,000 last Giving Tuesday, sends three emails throughout the day.

 The first is sent around 5 a.m., asking supporters to donate.
 They send another email in the afternoon updating readers on the campaign’s progress toward its goals and asking them to give.
 In the evening, MAZON sends a final email letting donors know that their time to help is running out.
 Contacts who have already donated are removed from the later emails.

 By sending multiple emails, you show the campaign’s progress and can catch donors’ attention at all times of the day.